Alert 360’s Back-to-School Home Security Guide

-Establish a routine.
-When everyone knows what to expect and what’s normal, it helps to maintain safety.
-Outline together the route home, time of arrival and check-in routine.
-Have agreed upon snacks, chores, or homework plans plus downtime for them to relax safely after school.
-In the event of an emergency or a lost child, knowing the daily route and routine can help authorities.
+• Establish a routine or schedule.
+When everyone knows what to expect and what’s normal, it helps increase safety.
+Plan together with the route home, time of arrival and check-in routine.
+Have agreed upon snacks, chores, or homework plans plus downtime for students to relax safely after school.
+In the event of an emergency or a lost child, knowing the daily route and routine can help you and the authorities.

-Discuss kitchen safety and more.
+• Discuss kitchen safety and more.
 Unfortunately, potential dangers come in many forms.
 When considering the safety of your children, remember hazards such as falls or burns.
-Discuss safe food options and make a plan for having healthy snacks available, within easy reach.
+Discuss safe snack options and make a plan for having healthy foods available, within easy reach.
 Carefully consider the ages of your children before allowing heated snacks to be prepared.

-Plan for emergencies and any unforeseen situations.
+• Plan for emergencies and any unforeseen situations.
 Keep emergency numbers by the phone, and make sure your children know your address and when to call 911.
 Discuss what to do during an emergency or unexpected event.
-Role play situations and outline steps they should take if a storm approaches, the power goes out, you get stuck in traffic, etc.
+Role play situations and outline steps they should take if a storm approaches, the power goes out, you get stuck in traffic, your home security alarm is activated, etc.

 Increase Crosswalk, Bus Stop, and Neighborhood Safety

 Home and family security includes neighborhood safety.
 Follow these tips for helping students safely get to and from school.